jkeohan/bonus_lectures/AWS/D01/3-afternoon-lesson/5-api-gateway-data-models-post-put-routes.md

 }
 ```

+Copy/Paste the above JSON to the body of the test.

 <img src="https://i.imgur.com/fSKRCfH.png">

-If the test is successful we should see the following response.
+Run the test and successful we should see the following response.
 We can confirm this by examining the **projectId** which should have a random number appended to **project_**.

 <img src="https://i.imgur.com/bSub8Yk.png">